jdleval/jdleval/README.md

       a web-based project to provide resources for those people coming out of incarceration. the website will: aid in establishing housing, education, recovery, and employment.

-- 📫:incoming_envelope: How to reach me jeremydleval.com
+- 📫:incoming_envelope: How to reach me ...working on my portfolio

 <!---
 jdleval/jdleval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.